- Clicking the Table of Contents in the side menu will take you to a page that lists all the titles and subjects of each chapter.

 There has been a lot of “water under the bridge” since my book was first published in 1985.
 Many events have been positive and rewarding.
 Others have been heartbreaking and discouraging.

 My personal life met much tragedy and triumph.
 When my fourth child and first daughter, Lisa was born in 1981, we had thought our family complete.
-Then in 1983, with my book by now virtually finished, but me still struggling to get it printed and published, I found that I was again pregnant.
+Then in 1983, with my book virtually finished, but me still struggling to get it printed and published, I found that I was again pregnant.
 I was excited to welcome a fifth child into our family AND bring my book into fruition.
 Sadly, the pregnancy ended in miscarriage at 19 weeks.
-My world seemed shattered, my maternal emotions at rock bottom, I feared that my long gestated book too would become aborted.
+My world seemed shattered, my maternal emotions at rock bottom.
+I even feared that my long gestated book too would become aborted.
 (As any writer knows, a book is another type of “child” to the author.)

 By this time my book had become typeset, this work generously donated at cost by a supportive activist and paid for with the many desperately needed and appreciated monetary contributions from others.
 Now I slaved away, in my pre-personal computer technology world of the early 80’s, with my X-acto knife, waxer, light box, and bottle of White-Out, shaping my long rolls of typeset manuscript and photographic prints into pages, one by one, bit by bit.
 Hope for my book still soared within me, but every image of an infant – some so peaceful, others in pain – tore at my heart.
 My own baby had left me.